 2. It distributes your assets to beneficiaries of your choice, in the way you want

 - You want to get assets to your beneficiaries in the way you see fit, rather than having a court decide for you.

 - A will lays out the plan for the management and distribution of your estate.
 It can minimize taxes while protecting family wealth.

 - A lawyer drawing up your will attests to your ability to be competent, which is why it’s better to go that route than doing a will with an online kit.
 If you wait too long, there is the potential for you to be deemed incompetent.

 - In your will, you can appoint an executor to protect, administrate and distribute your estate as you have chosen (someone you trust who will be financially responsible and impartial).

 - If you are considering any kind of philanthropy, an estate plan can meet your aims without fuss or misinterpretation.

-3. It provides protection for your dependents (including appointing a guardian when necessary)
+3. It protects your dependents (including appointing a guardian when necessary)